microsoft/dstoolkit-kg-search/README.md

 MAX_CONTENT_SIZE  # The content size setting used by the frontend application.
 Set it as 200.
 ```

-Similarly, you need to configure the following environment variables for the search APIs App Service:
+Similarly, you need to add the following environment variables for the search APIs App Service:
 ```
 # Azure Cognitive Configuration
 ACS_ENDPOINT # The url of ACS endpoint